Hand taps credit card against pay terminal in clothing store.

 Who pays for credit card processing fees?

-The question of who actually pays for credit card processing fees depends on a few factors, including where you live.
+The question of who pays for processing fees depends on a few factors, including where you live.

 Businesses that accept credit card payments pay credit card processing fees.
-However, some merchants offset these fees by adding a surcharge on all credit card transactions, or may pass the cost on to customers by raising the prices of the goods or services they sell, according to the office of U.S. Senator Dick Durbin.
+However, some merchants offset these fees by adding a surcharge on all credit card transactions.
+Other merchants may pass the cost on to customers by raising the prices of the goods or services they sell.

 Still, some states don’t allow merchants to add a surcharge.

-As a consumer, you don’t pay for processing fees in any direct way.
+As a consumer, you don’t pay processing fees in a direct way.
 However, high processing fees may increase the cost of the things you buy.
 If you have a cash back credit card, you could earn more rewards if you’re spending more.

 Surcharges and convenience fees